bnema/EcoMarket_API/README.md

 ## Features
-- Dynamic endpoints for each data model (Owners, Stores, Offers, Items, Crafting Tables, Price History)
+- Endpoints for each data model (Owners, Stores, Offers, Items, Crafting Tables, Price History)
 - Caching the json files to redis (with short TTL) to avoid requesting the files too often
 - Mapping the data to Sequelize models
 - Pushing the data to a Postgres database